 “We are excited to be working with the University of Edinburgh on this project, exploring the impact of feedback tailored to how people currently use their heating and electricity.
 Smart technology will allow volunteers to see, in pounds and pence, how much gas and electricity they are using.
 Project findings will inform how we can use technologies, such as smart meters, to enable households to make changes in how they use gas and electricity to lower their energy use, household bills and impact on the environment.”

-To be eligible to take part volunteers should live in or near Edinburgh (postcode areas EH1–35), have broadband, a combi boiler and mains gas supply, and be interested in having the smart technology installed in their home until June 2018.
+To be eligible to take part volunteers should live in Edinburgh or the Lothians (EH postcode areas), have broadband, a combi boiler and mains gas supply, and be interested in having the smart technology installed in their home until June 2018.

 Notes to editors